 The United States and its partners have also sought to stop Iran from using traditional trading patterns common to its neighborhood to evade sanctions.
-On January 10, 2013, the Treasury Department's Office of Foreign Assets Control issued an Advisory to highlight Iran's use of hawalas (traditional informal banking and money exchanges) in the Middle East and South Asia region to circumvent the sanctions against financial transactions with Iran.
-U.S. and other banks sometimes process transactions with the hawalas that involve Iranian entities because the hawalas are able to conceal the Iranian involvement.
-Iran's use of these and other evasion methods are discussed further in the sections below
+On January 10, 2013, the Treasury Department's Office of Foreign Assets Control issued an Advisory to highlight Iran's use of hawalas (traditional informal banking and money exchanges) in the Middle East and South Asia region to circumvent financial sanctions.
+U.S. and other banks sometimes process hawala transactions involving Iranian entities because the hawalas are able to conceal the Iranian involvement.